IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 >If the path doesn't exist yet, it won't be able to open.

 ## Modules
-Modules are the _building blocks_ and artifacts of pattern reuse in Intent Architect.
+Modules are distributable artifacts which are the _building blocks_ of pattern reuse in Intent Architect.

 Typically, the purpose of a Module is to generate and manage a set of code files in a codebase, usually around a particular architectural pattern.
 This could for example be the entities in our domain, simple bootstrapping files, ORM mappings, controllers in our Api, etc.

 Modules have similarities with package systems such as Nuget, NPM, and Maven.
-However, where the primary objective of these systems is to make code-reuse easier, the primary objective of Modules is _pattern-reuse_.
+However, where the primary objective of these systems is to facilitate code-reuse, the primary objective of Modules is to facilitate _pattern-reuse_.

 Modules have versions and dependencies, and don't directly introduce any runtime dependencies.
 They can, however, be configured to introduce package dependencies if the designer of the Module so chooses.

 ![Application Modules](images/application-modules-installed.png)
 _This example shows the list of Installed Modules in our sample application.
-The `Intent.Application.MediatR` module has been selected, with its details displayed in the pane on the right._
+The `Intent.Application.MediatR` Module has been selected, with its details displayed in the pane on the right._

 > [!NOTE]
 > When you select an installed Module, Intent Architect gives a view into the internals of that module (i.e. the Templates, Decorators, and Factory Extensions that it is made up of).

 ## Designers
 Designers in Intent Architect allow you describe your application's design as visual models and hierarchical concepts.
-For example, Designers could be used to describe: the entities in a domain, the services that make up the applications API, events that are published and subscribed, etc.
+For example, Designers could be used to describe things such as: the entities in a domain, the services that make up the applications API, events that are published and subscribed, etc.

 Designers are added to the Application when a Module that has designer configuration is installed.
 You can therefore choose which Designers you would like to use in your Application.

 > [!NOTE]
 > Designers can be created and configured by using the Intent Module Builder.
-Existing Designers can also be extended with new concepts and configuration.
+Existing Designers can also be extended with new concepts, configuration and options.

 ![Domain Designer](images/designers-domain.png)
 _An example from our sample application showing a Domain model inside of the Domain Designer._